 Careers in Animation

-Animators produce computer-generated images or cell animations for advertisements, television stations, video games, training films, feature length films and other projects.
-Top animators have a solid foundation in fine arts, mastery of motion design and timing, and extensive film experience utilizing both traditional and digital materials.
-Almost all animation is the work of a team.
+Animators produce computer-generated images or cell animations for advertisements, television stations, video games, training films, feature length films, and other projects.
+Top animators have a solid foundation in fine arts, mastery of motion design and timing, and film experience utilizing both traditional and digital materials.

 Studies what's happening in the scene and draws appropriate backgrounds, usually in watercolor.